forestgrape/coronavirus/economics.md

 > ### Baseline Principles
 > Principles assumed here.
-> 1. All should be able to live the life we want while respecting the rest of the world doing so too.
+> 1. We all should be able to live the life we want while respecting the rest of the world doing so too.
 > 2. Building on 1. all should have economic opportunities to pursue the jobs wanted.
 All should be allowed to make mistakes and so (economic) opportunities are ideally available through the entire lifespan.
 (Inspired by John Rawls' theory of justice).
-Fairness in the following is used in the sense of equal opportunities.
+Fairness in the following is used in this sense of equal opportunities.
-> 3. Fairness is achieved by increasing fairness for everybody and not by trying to fix unfairness for certain subgroups.
-Singling out and supporting subgroups yields new unfairness and spinning the wheel one ends up with individuals.
+> 3. Fairness is achieved by increasing fairness for everybody and mostly not by fixing unfairness for certain subgroups.
+Singling out, prioritizing and supporting subgroups yields new unfairness and spinning the wheel one ends up with individuals.
 So the best is, to start right away with fairness for everybody.

 [in work]
 <!--economic principles an economic system should enable everyone to design the life according to personal preferences-->
 ## Summary
 [**in work**]
-From time to time part of the economy are shaken, local or worldwide, in specific branches or more uniform.
+From time to time parts of the economy are shaken, local or worldwide, in specific branches or uniform.
 Covid-19 does so in specific branches.
-Usually governments need to support both companies and individuals to prevent them falling.
-An ideal economical system according to liberal values would adapt itself.
-The goal here is to improve the financial system to make the economy more adaptable.
+Usually governments need to support both companies and individuals.
+An ideal economical system would adapt itself to a changed environment.
+The goal here is to improve the financial system to make the economy more resilient, adaptable and fair.

 1. First classical support measures are listed and pro and contras discussed.
-   * targeted support is complicated and sometimes unfair since some fall through the nets
+   * targeted support is complicated and can be unfair since some fall through the nets
    * current methods to increase liquidity (e.g. lowering interest rates) poor money on banks and big companies (so much many don't know what to do with it) but the money doesn't flow well to individuals.
+Reasons are:
-One reason is, that handing out credits is work and so handing out small credits is not lucrative.
+     * that handing out credits is work and so handing out small credits is not lucrative.
+     * credits are often secured and those who need them most can often not provide any security.
 2. A universal credit framework is proposed with the goals:
    * Enable everybody to design the economic life
    * and thereby create a fairer economy